therigwin-dot/fancy-list/FANCYLIST_RESUME_AFTER_UPGRADE.md

 **Question 5**: Should I create a test scenario to reproduce the dropdown logic issue, or do you have specific steps to reproduce it?

+**Answer**: User can reproduce and test it fine.
+These two things (dropdown logic bug and Category Field onChange) will be closely related as they use the same control.

 ### **🎯 Category Field onChange Behavior Questions:**

 **Question 6**: When the category field changes and the current `defaultFilterSelection` is no longer valid, which approach should we use?